 You know the project flow that will work for your team and your projects, but there’s no way to organize a spreadsheet to visualize that flow.
 If your team is all in one central office, you might be able to use a whiteboard to illustrate your methodology, but once the meeting ends and your lines and arrows get erased, the team is stuck with no way to visualize the project outside the columns and cells of a spreadsheet.

 Each organization, team, and project is unique.
 Spreadsheets are not.
-Customizing a spreadsheet to meet the specific needs of your team can be time-consuming and frustrating.
+Customizing an excel sheet to meet the specific needs of team management can be time-consuming and frustrating.
 Your choices are to rely on generic project templates, build one from scratch, or pay someone to build one for you.
 Even then, spreadsheets don’t have features like form editors and filters.

 In light of how truly terrible it is to use spreadsheets for project management, Project managers need to look for spreadsheet alternatives to manage projects better.

-Kissflow Project as a spreadsheet alternative for project management
+How Kissflow Project can be a spreadsheet alternative

 Easily customizable forms, boards, and workflows let you tailor your project management to each unique project.
 Kissflow Project gives you the ability to visualize your projects for streamlined management and acts as a better spreadsheet alternative software, with no clunky spreadsheets necessary.